🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Instead, writing an effective content brief essentially means having a messaging hierarchy that makes sense.
 You need to identify the 1-2 key messages and value propositions you want to hammer home above all else.
 Those are the content tentpoles from which everything else stems.

 From there, you outline supporting messages and proof points that substantiate and expand on those core messages.
 Customer quotes, stats, specific features tied to benefits, comparisons to alternatives – whatever adds credibility to your main value props.
+This forms the core of the writing process.

 With that hierarchy defined, your content instantly has more structure and focus.
 There's a logical narrative progression guiding the reader along.